vhive-serverless/loader/docs/loader.md

 ```bash
 $ go run cmd/loader.go --config cmd/config_vswarm_trace.json
 ```
+The difference between instructing the loader to run vSwarm functions is by setting the `VSwarm` flag in the loader configuration to `true`.
+For information on how to configure the workload for load generator, please refer to `docs/configuration.md`.

 Additionally, one can specify log verbosity argument as `--verbosity [info, debug, trace]`.
 The default value is `info`.

 To execute in a dry run mode without generating any load, set the `--dry-run` flag to `true`.
 This is useful for testing and validating configurations without executing actual requests.

-For to configure the workload for load generator, please refer to `docs/configuration.md`.

 There are a couple of constants that should not be exposed to the users.
 They can be examined and changed in `pkg/common/constants.go`.